Toteya/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 * -10.
 Write a function that deletes the node at index index of a listint_t linked list.

+* -11.
+Write a function that reverses a listint_t linked list.

+* -12.
+Write a function that prints a listint_t linked list.

+* -13.
+Write a function that frees a listint_t list.

+* -14.
+Write a function that finds the loop in a linked list.

 ## Resources:
 * [Data Structures]https://alx-intranet.hbtn.io/concepts/120
 * [Linked Lists]https://alx-intranet.hbtn.io/rltoken/joxg32-tt4lUh8Afgst8tA